timluu/javascript-coding-challenge/README.md

 Please list any assumptions or extra requirements you added to the application while developing below.

 - e.g. the JSONPlaceHolder Fake Online API service only allows me to query user's by user ID.
-- I assume that we want to fetch JSONPlaceHolder Fake Online API data within the server side (start out with just client side for now)
+- I assume that we want to fetch JSONPlaceHolder Fake Online API data within the client side.
 - I assume that we want a functionality that will allow the user to go back to the home page.
 - I assume that the url needs to change depending on what part of the site the user is browsing.
 - I assume that the homepage needs an initial state before any search terms have been input.
+- I assume that when searching for users, I will need to fetch all users and then filter based on search terms after retrieving the response, as the JSONPlaceHolder Fake Online API only allows for basic filtering.
+- I assume using the above mentioned basic filtering will be fine when retrieving albums and photos.
+- I assume that a user's page has an initial navigation that allows someone to choose which photos/albums they want to view.
+- I assume that I can use an album id of 0 to represent an album that contains all of the user's photos, as the JSONPlaceHolder album objects are 1-indexed.